Top Things To Do In Perast Montenegro

 Mamula island is the home of Mamula Fortress, or Campo Mamula, built by the Austro-Hungarian general, Lazar Mamula in the mid 19th century for political prisoners.
 It was later converted into a concentration camp by fascists.

-Many tours cruise by and point out this uninhabited island along the the other main sites here like the Our Lady of the Rocks and the Blue Cave tour above, which also cruises by Mamula.
-Mamula fortress, however, has now been converted into a luxury 5-star hotel, Mamula Island Hotel.
+Many tours cruise by and point out this uninhabited island along with the other main sites here like the tour above, which also cruises by Mamula.
+Mamula fortress, however, has now been converted into an exclusive, luxury 5-star hotel, Mamula Island Hotel.

 The hotel takes up most of this small island and offers sumptuous rooms with a spa, fitness center, multiple restaurants and bars, and a private beach area.